Hundreds of migrants spend the night at the San Diego airport before flights

 “We would initially make just about 50 sandwiches, 50 meal packs for people.
 But then, we realized that was not enough,” Elias explained.
 “Last week, I counted 308 people sleeping over.”

-Most of those staying at the airport overnight are there to continue their journey to friends and family in cities across the U.S. Many are arriving at the airport several hours, and sometimes a few days before their scheduled flights.
+Most of those staying at the airport overnight are there to continue their journey to friends and family in cities across the U.S. Many arrive at the airport several hours, and sometimes a few days before their scheduled flights.

 “Our biggest concern is all the children that are there and the vulnerable populations that are sleeping there,” Elias said.